vasilich6107/react-native-liqpay/README.md

 cd ios && pod install
 ```

 That's all!
-Ready for use.
+Ready for use on iOS and Android.

 ### Mostly automatic installation (RN < 0.60)